 If you're experiencing the empty-nest syndrome or you have an older relative who is moving from a family home into a care facility, you'll need to look at downsizing the current household contents to determine what is needed and what will fit into the new home.

-Whether you're doing this for yourself or for someone else, downsizing is never easy.
-We tend to "downsize" each time we move, and I always dread the process.
+Whether you're doing this for yourself or someone else, downsizing is never easy.
+Most people tend to "downsize" each time they move, and we always dread the process, don't we?
 It's never easy to choose and it's even more difficult to give-up items that you've had for a long time.

 So, where do you start?

 Identify Where You'll Take Your Extra Things